Moving to Progressive Delivery with Feature Flags

 When you’re in a highly-regulated sector, the stakes are high.
 You must constantly keep up with customer (and market) demands, but your requirements around compliance and risk-reduction remain the same.
 If you’re using older techniques like Big Bang deployments, every release comes with a risk of failure.
 The more you ship, the higher the risk.

-Take Crowdstrike’s incident, for example.
-A single update to their Falcon sensor affected Windows systems globally—resulting in a major outage within critical industries like airlines and government services.
+Take the CrowdStrike incident, for example. for example.
+A single update to their Falcon sensor affected Windows systems globally, resulting in a major outage within critical industries like airlines and government services.
+Careful planning and minimizing risk are essential in modern deployment strategies, especially when rolling out incremental or staged updates.

 In this guide, we’ll explain how progressive delivery works and how to do it well using feature flagging and modern observability tools.